 Basics

-The Law on the Protection of Personal Data numbered 6698 published at the Legislative Journal dated April 7, 2016 and No. 29677, in force by October 2016.
+The Law on the Protection of Personal Data numbered 6698, published at the Legislative Journal dated April 7, 2016 and No. 29677, came into force in October 2016.

 What is personal data?

-In order to review the Law of Protection of the Personal Data No. 6698, terminology used for personal data shall be inspected.
-Article 2 of the Law defines the personal data as “Any kind of information that belongs to a natural person (consumer, client, agency owner, company partner, employee, etc.) whose identity is determined or may be determined”.
-In this respect the below listed examples of data may be deemed as personal data:
+To review the Law of Protection of Personal Data No. 6698, the terminology used for personal data shall be inspected.
+Article 2 of the Law defines personal data as “Any kind of information that belongs to a natural person (consumer, client, agency owner, company partner, employee, etc.) whose identity is determined or may be determined”.
+In this respect, the following examples of data may be deemed as personal data:

 - ID Number